-Here’s what you really need to know about nicotine if you want to QUIT smoking for good…
+Here’s what you need to know about nicotine if you want to QUIT smoking for good

-WOW congratulations on this 1st step towards quitting smoking for good.
-This information will give you a heads up on smoking and dismiss some of the common misconceptions smokers have.
+WOW, congratulations on this 1st step towards quitting smoking for good!
+This information will give you a heads up on smoking and dismiss some common misconceptions smokers have.

-This information is some of the essential background knowledge to read before your sessions that will help you smash the smoking trap easily, painlessly and once and for all.
-We want you in a positive headspace before you even meet us for your 1st consultation – so read on.
+This information is some essential background knowledge to read before your sessions that will help you smash the smoking trap easily, painlessly and once and for all.
+We want you to be in a positive headspace before you even meet us for your 1st consultation – so read on.

 There are several misconceptions about smoking and nicotine that keep you trapped and addicted.
-These ‘myths’ are often started by the very same people who benefit from you purchasing the product.
+These ‘myths’ are often started by the same people who benefit from you purchase the product.